Akash-Adhya/uber/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For any inquiries or feedback, please contact [Akash Adhya](mailto:akashadhya@gmail.com).
+For any inquiries or feedback or suggestions, please contact [Akash Adhya](mailto:akashadhya@gmail.com).